 Design standards will shape the look and feel of housing in Sherwood West.
-The City recently adopted new Residential Design Standards in 2021 to ensure middle housing (plexes, townhomes, etc.) and other housing types fit into the City's desired neighborhood character.
-The standards focus on entry location and orientation, design of garage and off-street parking areas, window coverage, minimum landscaping required in all residential zones, and other specific design details.
-These new standards also will apply in Sherwood West to ensure that all new housing maintains design features that are within the context, scale, and compatibility with the Sherwood community.
+The City adopted new Residential Design Standards in 2021 to ensure middle housing (plexes, townhomes, etc.) and single-family housing fits into the City's desired neighborhood character.
+The standards focus on entry location and orientation, design of garages and off-street parking areas, window coverage, minimum landscaping required in all residential zones, and other specific design details.
+These new standards will apply in Sherwood West to ensure that all new housing maintains design features that are within the context, scale, and compatibility with the Sherwood community.
 Additional design standards could also be customized for the Sherwood West area (see Section VII.
 Implementation for further discussion).